Skip to main content

 • Aerial Applicator Application/Manned

-The fee for an Aerial Applicator’s license is $200.00.
-The license fee must be submitted with the application and is non-refundable.
+The fee for an Aerial Applicator’s license is $200.00 and is non-refundable.

 • Aerial Applicator Application/Unmanned